scionproto-contrib/jpan/README.md

 ## Configuration

 ### Bootstrapping / daemon
-The SCION Java client can be used with a local daemon or in standalone mode (without daemon).
+JPAN can be used with a local daemon or in standalone mode (without daemon).
 The daemon is available if you have a [local installation of SCION](https://docs.scion.org/en/latest/dev/run.html).
 Standalone mode will directly connect to a topology server and control server, in a properly configured AS this should all happen automatically.